Bread05/Epicgamergaminggamergame/README.md

 skeleton of our character in our game? either way im gonna keep working on it.
 I'm going to try to attatch the hands to a sword next.
 Also my anchor points arent perfect but theyre close enough lol! here is the link to the zip folder.
 Check it out when you can https://www.mediafire.com/file/w6sulvmklcbjh7z/My_project_zip.zip/file

+ it is linus tech tips from 4 years ago im gonna download that download the unity install and get to work making some models update you today and i need to update the repo too